 But Mark Coray, former president of the National Hairdressers’ Federation, told the BBC; “Shampoo is not abrasive or harsh to the scalp…The [hair’s] oil may build up so it starts to look like it is shiny and lies in place more… but it will not self-clean.”

-And hair loss clinic the Belgravia Centre recommends that people avoid all this “no shampoo” shite, stating the pretty fucking obvious bona fide fact that; “Rinsing your hair is not going to be very effective after certain activities that make the scalp sweaty, such as exercising or using a sauna.”
+People avoid all this “no shampoo” shite, stating the pretty fucking obvious bona fide fact that; “Rinsing your hair is not going to be very effective after certain activities that make the scalp sweaty, such as exercising or using a sauna.”

 So, is Gary Barlow doing the right thing?